Móng Cái

-Móng Cái (/mong:gaai:si/) is a city in Quảng Ninh province in Northeast Vietnam, located at the border with China.
+Móng Cái (/vi/, /mong:gaai:si/) is a former provincial city in the former Quảng Ninh province in Red River Delta of Vietnam, located at the border with China.

 History

 Its name, Móng Cái (硭街市, /mong:gaai/), comes from Yue Chinese (commonly referred to as Cantonese for the entire branch) and means "mong market".
 The name reflects the conditions of the settlement along this coastal area during the Middle Ages, when the Nùng, Tày and especially the Tanka communities lived together there.

 Located on the Sino–Vietnamese frontier, Móng Cái sits on the Southern bank of Beilun River across from Dongxing city of China's Guangxi Autonomous Region.
 It had a population of about 108,553 in 2019.
 One of these areas is the Trần Phúc ward.

 Geography

-Currently, Móng Cái City is divided into :
+Móng Cái City was divided into :